OWNER BUILDER

 Want to be your Own Builder / General Contractor?
 This is a very tough loan to get in Texas and we know where to get this tough loan and where the good and bad investors are.

 What interest rates are available?
-Currently the owner builder construction interest rate is 8.5%.
-APR** is 8.8% to 14.3%, depending on if you select a one time close or a two time close and your loan amount.
-(Traditional builder construction loan interest rates range from 6.75%(with 3 lender point) to 8.875% (with 1.2% lender credit) and the APR** is 7.75%.ause the loan is spread out over 1 year verses 30 years.
+Currently the owner builder construction interest rate is 7.25% for construction only.
+APR** is 8.8% to 14.3%, depending on if you select a one time close or a two time close and your loan amount, remember APR is not your interest rate, it is a calculation to compare cost and interest rate.
+(Traditional builder construction loan interest rates range from 6.5% to 8.9%.
 But APR is almost impossible to accurately calculate on a construction loan because the amount owed each month is not uniform an is unknown until loan servicing.

 Do I need a “builder of record”? – Yes, all Texas residential construction loans need a builder of record.